josuastg/HobiHub/README.md

-# HobiHub: Satu Aplikasi untuk Semua Hobi Adalah Omong Kosong
+# HobiHub: Satu Aplikasi untuk Semua Hobi

 A Flutter project mobile application designed for a community of enthusiasts with various interests